danilosierrac/gilbert-index/_posts/2017-05-09-25-times-rule-of-thumb.md

 1: *You know how much money you spend in a year*.

 This doesn’t mean you have a budget, per se.
-But it means, you know how much money you spend in a year.
+But it means, *you know how much money you spend in a year*.
 Because, in order to calculate your Chocolate Retirement Number, you need to know what your annual expenses are.

 I think most people don’t know what their output is, which is poor strategy.
 You’re a business, whether you like to think of yourself in that way or not.
 And a business that doesn’t know how much money it spends is probably going to fail.